Gardening in winter

 This coincides with bulbs suppliers reducing their prices, meaning that you can get twice as many bulbs for your money.

 There is still that concern that you might not get exactly what you want, so if there is a “must have” selection, order then early and pay the price.
 Places where any “late red tulip”, or a generic small stemmed daff will do can often be filled cheaply.
 Just wait for prices to come down.
-Tulips are able to be planted out later than Daffodills, which can always started in pots under cover.
+Tulips can be planted out later than Daffodills, which can always be started in pots under cover.
 These are ready to be planted out in February – or sink the pot – where there is a gap.

 if you are planting 10 tulips or crocus then this will matter little.
 If you are creating a garden for impact, or developing themes year on year then saving time and money really makes a difference.